knowledgefoundation/knowledgefoundation.github.io/_courses/advanced-ml.md

 ---
-title: 'Advanced Machine Learning'
+title: 'Intermediate Machine Learning'
 image: '/services/noun_591323.png'
 num : 32
 ---

-This course will provide you with topics related to advanced Machine Learning.
+This course will provide you with topics related to intermediate Machine Learning.

 Concepts such as data handling for missing values, treatment of categorical variables, cross validation , xgboost , unsupervised learning would be discussed